Riccardocapelli1/terraform-example-vm-instances/readme.md

 ## Congratulations!

-If you managed to import, create, modify, and configure the architecture within the allotted time, you've shown great competency in your Terraform skills!
-In this lab, you started by importing two pre-configured VMs into Terraform and creating a Cloud Storage bucket to configure your backend.
-You then added another instance and practiced modifying and updating the resource configurations within your modules.
-Lastly, you used a module from the Terraform Registry to create a VPC with two subnets, connected the instances to it, and created a firewall rule to allow connections between them.
+If you managed to import, create, modify, and configure the architecture within the allotted time, you've shown great competency in your Terraform skills.

 This self-paced lab is part of the Automating Infrastructure on Google Cloud with Terraform quest.